Hourly labour costs

-Labour costs are made up of wages and salaries plus non-wage costs such as employers' social contributions.
-The share of non-wage costs in the whole economy was 24.0 % in the EU-28 and 26.0 % in the euro area, with the lowest in Malta (6.6 %) to highest in France (33.2 %).
+Labour costs are made up of wages & salaries and non-wage costs such as employers' social contributions.
+The share of non-wage costs in the whole economy was 23.9 % in the EU and 26.0 % in the euro area, ranging from 6.6 % in Malta to 33.2 % in France.

 Data sources and availability